toantd90/The-Pragmatic-Programmer-20th-Anniversary-Edition/README.md

 Prototyping is a learning experience.
 Its value lies not in the code produced, but it the lessons learned.
 That's really the point of prototyping.

 **Tip 21: Prototype to Learn**
+Prototyping is a learning experience.
+Its value lies not in the code you produce, but in the lessons you learn.

 ### How To Use Prototypes